Fiserv/firstvision-latam/docs/english/main-cases/account.md

 The description of each API field can be found within the specifications defined in the portal.

-## Account-Embosser Authorization Criteria Update
+## AAccount Authorization Criteria Update

 This API **ACCOUNT/AUTH-CRITERIA**, allow the user create and update a relation between card authorization transactions and an authorization criteria table.